jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.5.2 (2023/01/28) =
+* Add: Entries Generator for the Dataset Builder.
+Use with caution!
+* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
+And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 0.5.1 (2023/01/28) =
 * Add: Chatbot avatars.
 * Add: Color for the Header Buttons for the Chatbot Popup Window.
 * Update: Enhanced the UI of the Settings, Chatbot and Content Generator.
 * Update: The ID is now available in the Settings (reminder: ID allows you to set CSS more easily if you do it statically, it also keeps the conversations recorded in the browser between pages).
 * Update: Enhancements relative to prompts, their placeholders, and UI visual adaption based on those.
-* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
-And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 0.4.8 (2023/01/27) =
 * Add: If no user_name and ai_name are mentioned, avatars will be used.